 📋 Visit the Cloud admin panel

-Once your service is deployed, you can view it in the Unison Cloud admin page at app.unison.cloud
+Once your service is deployed, you can view it on the Unison Cloud admin page at app.unison.cloud

 You should see your service listed in the "Named Services" tab.
 Service logs are automatically collected and displayed in the activity tab for the service.